UBC-STAT/stat-545-guidebook/assignments/README.md

 Here is the general flow that will happen for the assignments and peer reviews.

-1. When an assignment is released, I will post a GitHub Issue in [Discussion-Internal](https://github.com/STAT545-UBC/Discussion-Internal), tagging the teaching team and students (you should get an email notification, too, unless you've somehow disabled this).
+1. When an assignment is released, I will post a GitHub Issue in [Discussion-Internal](https://github.com/STAT545-UBC/Discussion-Internal), tagging the teaching team and students (you should get an email notification, too, unless you've somehow disabled this, are not `Watch`ing the Discussion-Internal repo, or did not inform me of your GitHub username).
-2. You develop your homework responses on your STAT545 home GitHub repository, contained in the [STAT545-UBC-students](https://github.com/STAT545-UBC-students) Organization.
+2. You will be prompted to create a repository through GitHub Classroom, develop your homework responses on this repository, contained in the [STAT545-UBC-students](https://github.com/STAT545-UBC-students) Organization.
-3. When your homework is complete, tag a release of your repository before the deadline, and submit a link to the release on [UBC canvas](canvas.ubc.ca).
+3. It would be useful for you to submit a link to your URL in canvas.
+We will be putting your grades there.
 4. You will be notified of two classmates to provide a peer review.
 Check out their submission, then write your feedback as an Issue in their repository before the deadline.
     -   There is no need to tag the teaching team!